Highlights:

 The Gryt archipelago is part of the larger St Anna island network and is one of Sweden's premier kayaking areas, known for the beauty of its natural landscape and ideal for exploring by sea kayak.

 There are several options to choose from to create your own kayak adventure in the St Anna and Gryt archipelago.
 Any of the options can be extended with extra night(s) in the same accommodation type.
-If choosing the cabin or guest house options, you can also add an expedition component to the trip with extra night(s) wild camping.
+If choosing the cabin options, you can also add an expedition component to the trip with extra night(s) wild camping.

-From your chosen base, you are free to plan your days as you wish, taking to the water to explore as much or as little of the archipelago as your time, energy and level of experience permits.
+You are free to plan your days as you wish, taking to the water to explore as much or as little of the archipelago as your time, energy and level of experience permits.

-- Option 1 - Camping in Standard Tents (min. age 15): Starting/ending your tour from the kayak centre on the mainland, this option gives great flexibility to vary route, distance covered and level of challenge depending on your experience, weather conditions and time available.
+• Option 1 - Wild Camping in Standard Tents (min. age 15): Starting/ending your tour from the kayak centre on the mainland, this option gives great flexibility to vary route, distance covered and level of challenge depending on your experience, weather conditions and time available.
 Dome tent, sleeping bag/mat, cooking stove with fuel and camping plates are included for this option.

-- Option 2 - Camping in Tree Tents (min. age 15): Also starting/ending at the kayak centre, this is a unique camping experience in your own "tree tent" suspended in mid-air!
+• Option 2 - Wild Camping in Tree Tents (min. age 15): Also starting/ending at the kayak centre, this is a unique camping experience in your own "tree tent" suspended in mid-air!
 The tents, which can sleep 2-3 persons, are straightforward to erect.
 Instructions for using the tent and advice on suitable island/location to pitch your tent for your first overnight will be advised at the start depending on weather/wind conditions.
 We recommend that you use the tent as a fixed base camp for day tours from same location, but if you wish you are welcome also to move overnight location during the trip.
 Tree tent, sleeping bag (sleeping mat is not required), cooking stove with fuel and camping plates are included for this option.

 Tree tents are an exciting and unusual option for accommodation during your tour!
 Photo: C Swanson.